bitcoinhodler/GlacierProtocol/future.md

 confirm.
 Then user types in xprv key via mnemonics.
 Sign transaction.
 Display updated PSBT as QR code.
 Scan with phone.
 (Might take multiple QR codes again.)
-Could we possibly display only the new signature and have the online node stuff that into the PSBT?
+Could we possibly display only the new signature(s) and have the online node stuff that into the PSBT?
 Just so we don't have scan back the entire (possibly large) PSBT?

 On the online PC, import each PSBT, combine and finalize.
 Display transaction details again.
 After user confirmation, broadcast.